 Why is Financial Literacy Important?

-Learning by trial and error when it comes to finance is dangerous, because you are putting your money at risk.
+Learning by trial and error when it comes to finances is dangerous because you are putting your money at risk.
 If you get something wrong, you may face problems paying your bills, covering monthly expenses and making sound investments.
 You may also damage your credit, which can prevent you from getting a new home, buying a car, and reaching your other financial goals.

 A much better strategy is to take steps to improve your financial literacy now.
 This gives you time to really understand financial topics without the urgency of having something you need to do.
 You can take time to appreciate the importance of personal finance and make more educated choices about how to achieve your goals.

 Below you’ll find a description of four essential financial literacy topics.
 You can start your journey with our Financial Literacy Month 30-Day Check List.
 No need to wait till November, Fin Lit should be a year-round quest.
 Get the family and kids involved, start good financial habits early.
 If you would like to dive deeper into our educational material, check out our Financial Advice section.
 If you have questions or need help, call Consolidated Credit at 1-888-294-3130 or take the first step online with a request for a Free Debt Analysis.